thuynguyen916/thuynguyen916/README.md

 # 👋 Hi there, I'm Thuy Nguyen!

-🎓 I’m a Master’s student in Business Analytics at DePaul University (Kellstadt), with a concentration in Data Science.
+🎓 I’m a Master’s student in Business Analytics at DePaul University, with a concentration in Data Science.
 I love exploring data and turning it into insights that support smarter decisions.

 ---